By David Drinks

 While the somatosensory system gives us the ability to sense things that we interact with externally as well as the ability to sense things inside our bodies, the most important component of the somatosensory system as it relates to balance is known as proprioception.

-Proprioception is your ability to sense your own movements.
+Proprioception is your ability to sense your movements.
 The feedback you get from joints, muscles, ligaments, and tendons allows you to perceive and then control your body’s movements.

 Altogether, proprioception, vision, and vestibular input give us the remarkable ability to balance.

-You see, it’s not just as simple as staying upright.
 Balance is a result of a complex series of interactions between these systems in the body.
 A deficit in any one system can lead to a lowered ability to balance and control your body during movement.

 A lack of proprioception due to a joint or muscle injury can result in inadequate feedback from that part of your body.
-That inadequate feedback can lower your ability to reactively control your body when stepping off a curb or onto a less than stable surface.
+That inadequate feedback can lower your ability to reactively control your body when stepping off a curb or onto a less-than-stable surface.